davidchesnut/sp-dev-docs/docs/general-development/how-to-refresh-data.md

 End Sub
 ```

 The  `connectionName` argument refers to the connection name in a Microsoft Office Excel 2007 workbook.You can use the **Refresh** method to refresh a single data connection in the workbook, or to refresh all connections.
 This is useful particularly when the connections are created without refresh-on-open functionality.When you refresh a connection, the data and all objects using the connection will be refreshed.
-To refresh all available connections in the workbook, you pass in an empty connection string or **null** for the connection name argument.The refresh operations will be attempted regardless of the type of authentication used, without any further confirmation or prompt.
-For more information about the **Refresh** method, see the Excel Web Services reference documentation.
+To refresh all available connections in the workbook, you pass in an empty connection string or **null** for the connection name argument.The refresh operations will be attempted regardless of the type of authentication used, without any further confirmation or prompt.For more information about the **Refresh** method, see the Excel Web Services reference documentation.
 ## Example

 The following code sample shows how to call the **Refresh** method using Excel Web Services.
 The connection name in this example is "MyInventoryConnection":